canonical/uss-tableflip/doc/upstream_release_process.md

 * Copy the release notes from the bug (minus the changelog) into the 'Release notes' section
 * Copy the changelog from the bug into the 'Changelog' section.

+After creating the release, on the release page, under **Download files for this release**, click 'Add download file'.
+Set 'Description' to 'Upstream release of <version>'.
+Attach the tarball and signature created earlier and click 'Upload'.

 Once we have created our release, we should create the milestone for the next release.
 * From https://launchpad.net/cloud-init , under `Series and milestones` (middle of page), click the `trunk` series.
 If you see no `trunk` series, then click `View full history` and find it there
 * Under the `Milestones and releases` section, click the `Create milestone` button